jfmaeck/uicc/src/components/_postfix.md

 ## Postfix

-Postfixed elements consist of one or more fixed elements plus one fluid element taking up all the remaining space.
+Postfixed elements consist of one or more fixed elements plus one ore more fluid elements taking up all the remaining space.

 The modifier `uicc-postfix--gutters` adds some spacing between the postfix contents.
 Just leave it out, if you don't need spacing.